What is the difference between yoga and bioenergetic therapy?

 Integrating Your History

 Yoga and bioenergetic therapy both use the body to elicit change and improve your life.
 But in bioenergetics, we explore your past in very concrete ways.
 We take the unpleasant experiences that are happening today and we integrate them with the stories of your past.
 Memories of an experience that happened long ago that you were never able to directly discharge your feelings about.
-Hence, this experience is locked up inside your subconscious.
-Subsequently, current experiences that send you over the edge are generally substitutes for the expression of energy that belongs to those locked up experiences in your subconscious.
+Hence, this experience is locked up inside your unconscious.
+Subsequently, current experiences that send you over the edge are generally substitutes for the expression of energy that belongs to those locked up experiences in your unconscious.

 Bioenergetic therapy allows you to take that history and the current experiences in your life and integrate them so that they no longer create the excess energetic load on you.
 The daily stresses in your life don’t have the same overwhelming impact on you.